The Value of Studying Companion Tires in a Tire Case

 For this reason, the companion tires and the spare tire need to be preserved for forensic evaluation by tire experts.
 This evidence is critical because the companion tires have typically experienced the same environmental forces as the failed tire, but unlike the failed tire, these companion tires did not fall apart and cause a rollover accident with horrific injuries.

-As tire lawyers who have handled hundreds of tire cases, we have seen virtually every theory set forth by defendants in tire cases about why a tire failed without reference to any manufacturing or design defect.
+As personal injury lawyers in Florida who have handled hundreds of tire cases, we have seen virtually every theory set forth by defendants in tire cases about why a tire failed without reference to any manufacturing or design defect.
 Three examples which come to mind are:

 - Under inflation as evidenced by rim flange grooving;